mllam/neural-lam/README.md

       v100m: 1.0
 ```

-For now the neural-lam config only defines two things: 1) the kind of data store and the path to its config, and 2) the weighting of different features in the loss function.
+For now the neural-lam config only defines two things: 1) the kind of data
+store and the path to its config, and 2) the weighting of different features in
+the loss function.
+If you don't define the state feature weighting it will default
+to weighting all features equally.

 (This example is taken from the `tests/datastore_examples/mdp` directory.)